nikhilsbhat/config/README.md

 config set
 ```

-You know which cluster to connect and don't want `config` to figure that? below command will help you with that
+You know which cluster to connect and don't want `config` to figure that out for you? then below command will help you with that

 ```bash
 config set -c core-search-dev-cluster -r us-central1 -j /path/to/credential.json